No sight of French deal on pensions as unions hold out

+The negotiations focused on two key issues: the retirement age and how to pay for the new pensions system.

-All unions reject the government’s plan to raise the eligibility age for full pensions from 62 to 64.
+But unions reject anything that doesn’t do away with the plan to raise the full pension eligibility age from 62 to 64.

 Philippe offered to pursue talks on the financing of the new pension system in the coming months.